31-Year-Old Pitcher – Colorado Rockies

 Greg Holland Contract Information:

-Agreed to a one-year, $7 million contract with the Rockies in January of 2017 that includes a vesting option for 2018.
+Signed a one-year, $7 million contract with the Rockies in January of 2017.
+Contract includes a $15 million player option for 2018.

-Holland pitched a scoreless ninth inning to secure his 25th save of the season during Tuesday's 4-3 win over the Diamondbacks.
+Holland struck out two in a perfect ninth inning Friday to collect his 41st save of the season in a 4-1 win over the Padres.

 To instantly reveal our fantasy analysis of every player – including Greg Holland – simply subscribe now.